Darxo/Hardened/README.md

 ### Combat

 - Add Setting (on) to for displaying hitchance labels for all targetable characters whenever you preview an attack skill
-- Your headshot chance is now displayed in the combat tooltip when targeting enemies
-- While previewing movement, tile tooltips show chances and calculations for getting hit by enemies while in zone of control.
-If not in zone of control tile tooltip instead indicates that
 - Projectiles which fly into obstacles now play a sound effect and shake the targeted object a bit
+- Improve restore item after battle logic, to also restore items, which were dropped to the ground or picked up by another brother during battle
+- Automatically replace broken (shields) or used (nets) equipment after each battle, if you have replacements in your inventory
 - Introduce a new **Unworthy** effect which prevents the character from granting experience on death.
 This is given to all non-player controlled characters who grant 0 XP on death or are allied to the player
 - Introduce a new cosmetic **Non-Combatant** effect, given to non-combatant characters, which explains that they do not need to be killed in order to win
-- Improve restore item after battle logic, to also restore items, which were dropped to the ground or picked up by another brother during battle
-- Automatically replace broken (shields) or used (nets) equipment after each battle, if you have replacements in your inventory
 - Add Setting (on) to display a glowing red eyes effect on any human-sized character, who is under the effect of **Killing Frenzy** or has 3 stacks of **Decisive**
 - Corpses of resurrecting Zombies and Humans now emit a slight purple particle effect
 - Fleeing surrounded hostile characters now take 100% more hitpoint damage, after the player has won but chooses to "Run them down"
+- While previewing movement, tile tooltips show calculations for getting hit by enemies while in zone of control.
+If not in zone of control tile tooltip instead indicates that
 - When a Brother dies (without getting struck down), a black skull will raise from his corpse
-- Change mouse wheel zoom speed during combat to 0.1 (down from 0.3)
-- Add Setting to control the mouse wheel zoom speed during combat
+- Change mouse wheel zoom speed during combat to 0.1 (down from 0.3) and add Mod Setting to customize that mouse wheel zoom speed
 - Play bleed animation whenever a bleeding character takes damage from bleeding.
 The animation scales with the number of bleed stacks
 - Loot that is not equippable in battle no longer appears on the ground (e.g. Beast Trophies/Ingredients)
 - Add tooltip for the duration of tile effects (smoke, flames, miasma)
+- Shorten the headshot chance tooltip line when targeting enemies
 - Hovering over the tile of any corpse will now differentiate whether they were *struck down* (= survived with a permanent injury) or *slain* (died permanently)
 - Reduce scroll speed of combat log to 0.5 (down from 15)
 - Increase saturation of ambient light during midnight fights to 70% (up from 50%)